 Experiential learning resources for the innovative educator

 This time of year can get a little crazy, but the energy that leads up to this string of holidays and the impending break can be a good thing if channeled in the right way.
-I engage students in experiential learning activities for the holidays that are fitting for the time of year.
+I engage students in experiential holiday activities for the classroom that are fitting for the time of year.

 Yes, this time of year can be a little chaotic, but it is also one of my favorite times of year in my high school classroom and home learning environment with my own children

 This is the season of giving, so a lot of what my students do this time of year is focused on being grateful and giving back.
 There is also a lot to celebrate, which can be fun.

 It's exciting to take the things that kids (and adults) love about the holiday season and use those interests to engage students in other content areas such as science and math (examples to come), and help them build essential 21st-century skills (ex: problem-solving) and life skills (ex: budgeting).

 So let's get to it!
 Before diving in I want to note that the resources mentioned in connection to some of the activities below are really designed for secondary students (7th-12th grade).
 I modify a lot of these activities for my own children, who are 5 and 7, but rather than give them the templates included in the resources to plan their own experiences, I use the templates to plan an experience that is fitting for their age group and skill levels.